gdowdy3/Y2Y-Scheduling/README.md

 4. Clone this repository from GitHub.
     - In the top right corner of the screen, click the **New** button.
 From the dropdown menu, click **Terminal**.
 Doing so will open a new tab in your browser showing a black terminal screen.
     - Enter the following three commands in the terminal (Tip: You can paste into the terminal by right-clicking and selecting *Paste*):
-        - `cd /home/jrun` This ensures that you are in the right directory in the terminal.
+        - `cd /home/jrun` This ensures that you are in the right directory in the terminal for cloning.
         - `git clone https://github.com/gdowdy3/Y2Y-Scheduling.git` This clones the GitHub respository to JuliaBox.
-        - `cp -R /home/jrun/Y2Y-Scheduling /mnt/juliabox` This moves the cloned repository to another directory.
+        - `cp -R /home/jrun/Y2Y-Scheduling /mnt/juliabox` This copies the cloned repository to another directory.
     - Close the browser tab containing the terminal.
     - Return to the **JuliaBox** tab.
 5. Test run the code